Re: Building Families

 We are pleased to offer two ways that spouses/partners of police, fire, and paramedic members can participate in the Re: Building Families program:

-1. Virtual Group Participation: Starting the week of January 30, 2023, spouses/partners can join a 6-week virtual program (90 mins/week) with up to 10 other spouses/partners.
-Licensed psychologists will lead participants in learning about and discussing the strengths and risks of living in a first responder family.
-Times and days for the groups will be announced in early January.
+1. Virtual Group Participation: With new groups starting each month, spouses/partners can join a 6-week virtual program (90 mins/week) with up to 10 other spouses/partners.
+Licensed mental health professionals will lead participants in learning about and discussing the strengths and risks of living in a first responder family.
+New groups begin each month, with varying time options available.

-2. Self-Directed Participation: Starting in February 2023, spouses/partners of first responders can participate in a 6-week self-directed study of the learning material as presented in the above virtual groups, but without the weekly peer interaction and guided learning experience.
+2. Self-Directed Participation: With new cohorts starting each month, spouses/partners of first responders can participate in a 6-week self-directed study of the learning material as presented in the above virtual groups, but without the weekly peer interaction and guided learning experience.

 All participants will be asked to complete pre, post, and 3-month follow-up questionnaires, and in doing so will receive gift cards.
 We are also excited to offer – for both spouses/partners and their police, fire, or paramedic member – the opportunity to provide biophysiological data during the study via Garmin wearables.
 This will allow us to gather data on sleep, activity, heart rate, and stress variables via an app that is synced to the Garmin.

 So . . . if you are a spouse/partner of a police, fire, or paramedic member living in BC, AB, SK, or ON and would like to receive a screening form to determine your eligibility to participate in one of our programs, please send us your name and e-mail address below.
+Only spouses/partners of police, fire, and paramedic members are eligible to participate in the Re: Building Families program.
 We would love for you to participate in the Re: Building Families program, and we hope that the results of our study will help to build stronger families and stronger first responders for years to come!